vbalab/ysda/semester_01/python/notes.md

 **Protobuf** - general-purpose binary serialization format designed for efficient data transmission and storage.

+Protocol buffers provide a serialization format for packets of typed, structured data that are up to a _few megabytes_ in size.
+The format is suitable for both ephemeral network traffic and long-term data storage.

 ✅ Much smaller than JSON and faster, but requires parsing.

 ✅ Can be streamed efficiently over networks.